 The following SSL certificate types are available for ucsb.edu domains through our enterprise agreement with InCommon: Standard, Wildcard, and Subject Alternative Name (SAN or multi-domain).
 Certificate use is free to departments.

 The following SSL certificate types are available for ucsb.edu domains through our Enterprise agreement with InCommon: Standard, Wildcard, and Subject Alternative Name (SAN, or multi-domain).
+Certificates are valid for 1 year.
 There is no charge to departments for use of these certificates.

 The following steps apply to new and renewal certificates:

 - Generate a Certificate Signing Request (CSR).
 For instructions, select your server type on the Comodo Knowledgebase CSR Generation page.

 - Note that the "Organization Name" must be "University of California, Santa Barbara" (note the comma after "California"), and the "Common Name" must end with "ucsb.edu".

 - Use a 2048-bit or larger key when generating the CSR.
 Anything shorter will be rejected.
 Those requesting a certificate renewal using an existing CSR should verify the key length is at least 2048 bits.

 - Complete the SSL Certificate Request Form.

 This process is only applicable to certificates for hosts with a name ending in "ucsb.edu."
 No other domains are approved for this process.
 Please read all of the above information before you submit a Certificate Signing Request (CSR).

 Departments/organizational units may request the independent management of SSL certificates within the Department's associated subdomain(s).
 More information is available on the SSL Certificates - Subdomain Delegation page.